dotchetter/aw_enrollment_assistant/README.md

    Read available switches here:
    https://docs.vmware.com/en/VMware-AirWatch/9.1/vmware-airwatch-guides-91/GUID-AW91-Enroll_SilentCommands.html

-2. Save this source file and run it with elevated permissions.
+2. Save the source file main.cmd and run it with elevated permissions.
    The script will detect if you need to download the agent file or not.